Skip to Content

 I wasn’t sure whether it would be as interesting or beautiful as Bruges, but my expectations were exceeded during my time there.

 One of my first takeaways was just how much bigger Brussels is than I thought it would be.
-It’s a big city and there’s a lot to see and do here.
+It’s a big city with a lot to see and do here.
 If you’re wondering how many days in Brussels is best, 3 days is probably the right amount of time.
-If you spend any less time in the city you won’t be able to do it justice.
+If you spend less time in the city you won’t be able to do it justice.

 Being English, Brussels gets a bad rep from the press here because it’s the home of the EU.
-I had an image in my mind of a grey and stale city but that’s not the case at all.
+I had an image of a grey and stale city but that’s not the case.

 Brussels is a beautiful and vibrant city.
 Le Grand-Place epitomises the splendour of the city and rivals any of the sights you might see in more ‘popular’ cities in Belgium such as Bruges, Antwerp or Ghent.